alpertinver/img_detect/README.md

-# img_detect
+# IMG_MachineLearning_for_DEMANS

 A new Image Detection for Demans MR with Machine learning project.

 ## Getting Started

-This project includes an image processing application developed using Flutter.
-Its purpose is to assist the user to detect and control cancer cells.
+This project includes an image manipulation program that uses Flutter.
+The goal is to help passersby to track and control the progression of dementia by analyzing MR (Magnetic Resonance) images.

-The project works together with a user-friendly interface.
-Users can take images of cancer cells using their device such as a smartphone or tablet.
-The application takes images taken by the user and analyzes them using image processing algorithms to detect cancer cells.
+The application works together in a user-friendly way.
+Users can install MR images from the application.
+The app takes the uploaded image and analyzes the progression of dementia using image processing.

-Image processing algorithms classify cancer cells according to certain characteristics to detect them.
-These features are parameters that represent different characteristics of cancerous tissue.
-Algorithms can perform operations on images and use techniques such as threshold values, color analysis or shape analysis to identify cancer cells.
+Image processing samplings reveal different features from MR images.
+These features play an important role in determining the progression of dementia.
+Algorithms perform operations on images, securing brain regions and taking measurements to broaden the progression of dementia.

-The application visually presents users with the result of the presence or absence of cancer cells.
-Thus, users can detect potentially cancerous areas and take appropriate steps for early detection.
+The app provides a visual feedback on the progress of the add-on dementia.
+Thus, users can follow their patients' brain care of dementia patients and arrange appropriate care.

-This project aims to combine image processing and Flutter technologies to provide a useful tool for users in the process of detecting and controlling cancer cells.
+This project consists of combining image processing and Flutter technologies to provide a tool that can be used by the user who wants to check the progress of dementia through MR image.